-Synmastia, also known as Symmastia, is a condition that occurs when breast implants sit too close to the middle of a woman’s chest and in extreme cases even touch each other.
+Symmastia, also known as Symmastia, is a condition that occurs when breast implants sit too close to the middle of a woman’s chest and in extreme cases even touch each other.
 Some women refer to symmastia as “breadloafing” or the “uniboob” look.
-Palm Harbor Board Certified Plastic Surgeon, Dr. Isidoros Moraitis, is experienced in the repair of Synmastia through breast augmentation revision surgery.
+Palm Harbor Board Certified Plastic Surgeon, Dr. Isidoros Moraitis, is experienced in the repair of Symmastia through breast augmentation revision surgery.

 What Causes Symmastia?

 Symmastia can occur following breast augmentation surgery if the pocket created to contain the breast implants was made slightly too large, if the implants migrate out of position, or if the fibrous tissue which creates the medial fold becomes weak or stretched.

 Let Us Help You Reach Your Aesthetic Goals

 Make the decision to do something for yourself and pursue your personal goals when it comes to how you look and feel.
 Moraitis Plastic Surgery offers both surgical and non-surgical options to provide you with high-quality results tailored to your needs.
 Learn more and get started.